Make sure the NG tube is in the right place

 - Know that there is possibility that your child could throw up and the tube could come out of his / her mouth.
 If this happens, remove the tape and pull the tube from your child’s nose.

 - If your child's stomach becomes large and round or if he / she has discomfort, stop the feeding and wait one hour.

 - If the stomach remains large and round or your child continues with discomfort after one hour, call your nurse or doctor.

-- Flush the feeding tube with water before and after giving medications as recommended by your provider.
+- Flush the feeding tube with water with a 5-10 ml syringe before and after giving medications as recommended by your provider.
 This keeps the feeding tube from clogging.

 - If you remove the NG tube, pinch the feeding tube so that formula does not drip from the tube and get into your child’s lungs.